 Study of the Physical Education Studies ATAR course contributes to the development of the whole person.
 It promotes the physical, social and emotional growth of students.
 Throughout the course, emphasis is placed on understanding and improving performance in physical activities.
-The integration of theory and practice is central to studies in this
+The integration of theory and practice is central to studies in this course.

-The Physical Education Studies ATAR course focuses on the complex interrelationships between motor learning and psychological, biomechanical and physiological factors that influence individual and team performance.
-The course content is divided into six interrelated content areas: Developing physical skills and tactics; Motor learning and coaching; Functional anatomy; Biomechanics; Exercise physiology; Sport psychology.
+The Physical Education Studies ATAR course focuses on the complex interrelationships between motor learning, psychological, biomechanical, anatomical and physiological factors that influence individual and team performance.
+Students engage as performers, leaders, coaches and analysts of physical activity.
+Physical activity serves both as a source of content and data and as a medium for learning.
 Learning in the Physical Education Studies ATAR course cannot be separated from active participation in physical activities, and involves students in closely integrated written, oral and physical learning experiences, based upon the study of selected physical activities.